michaelkotelnikov/argocdaas/README.md

 ![ArgoCD Remote Cluster RBAC](images/argocd-managedcluster-outside-namespace.png)

-Note that the live manifest can not been seem when viewing the resource tab in the web interface -
+Note that the live manifest can not been seen when viewing the resource tab in the web interface -

 ![ArgoCD Missing Live Manifest](images/live-manifest-remote-cluster.png)